9SMTM6/mcmc-demo/README.md

 ## Execution of batches on web

+Update: I've now setup a parallel deployment to cloudflare pages (mcmc-webgpu-demo.pages.dev).

 Note: This is not actually the primary issue, though annoying.
-In memory size was problematic occasionally, but primary issues were render speed / sie on VRAM (i think?).
+In memory size was problematic occasionally, but primary issues were render speed / size on VRAM / GPU Caches (i think?).
 Especially in the diff approach.
 More to come about this.

 To be able to efficiently execute batches in the background on the web we would need a bunch of things to fall into place.
 We want to be able to execute that task in a background thread.